Online Self-Registration - General Registration FAQs

 Please contact Academic Advising.
 When emailing or leaving a voicemail, include your name, Student ID number, program, and your specific question(s).
 Including this information will result in a faster response time.

 Online Self-Registration - Chiu School of Business Information FAQs

 Program course lists are available on all Chiu School of Business certificate and diploma program pages.
 Sample schedules are available on the Student Engagement Officer page.

 Some programs offer online and blended delivery courses.
 All Year 1 Business Administration Diploma courses are available online, but only some Year 2 courses are currently available online.
 Students are required to contact a student engagement officer to discuss enrolling in online and blended delivery courses.

 Employment Preparation and Work Experience are Bow Valley College courses that are administered by Bow Valley College staff.
 Applicable fees are charged, just as you would be charged for all your other courses.
 The only difference is that these are optional courses, not required for program completion and graduation, and the Work Experience is scheduled outside program dates.
 Because these courses are non-credit, they are not eligible for loan funding.

 Student engagement officers can help students with self-registration and academic advising.
 They can also help business students arrange co-op and practicum opportunities.

 Online Course Registration - School of Health and Wellness Information FAQs

-A few programs within the School of Health and Wellness do not require learners to self-register for courses (the Office of the Registrar will do this for you).
+Some programs in the School of Health and Wellness do not allow self-registration for courses (the Office of the Registrar will do this for you).
 Please see the list of exceptions below.
-If you are in a program that uses online self-registration and you believe you are experiencing technical issues, please call 403-410-1400 for assistance.
+If you are in a program that uses online self-registration and you believe you are experiencing technical issues, contact the Office of the Registrar.

 Which programs DO NOT need to use the Online Self-Registration system?